javinizer/Javinizer/README.md

     -OpenSettings [<SwitchParameter>]
         The opensettings parameter will open your settings.ini file for you to view and edit.

+    -BackupSettings <String>
+        The backupsettings parameter will backup your settings.ini and r18-thumbs.csv file to an archive.

+    -RestoreSettings <String>
+        The restoresettings parameter will restore your archive created from the backupsettings parameter to the root module folder.

     -GetThumbs [<SwitchParameter>]
         The getthumbs parameter will fully update your R18 actress and thumbnail csv database file which will attempt to write unknown actress thumburls on sort.

     -UpdateThumbs <Int32>
-        The updatethumbs parameter will partially update your R18 actress and thumbnail csv database file with a specified number of R18.com pages to scrape which will attempt to write unknown actress thumburls on sort.
+        The updatethumbs parameter will partially update your R18 actress and thumbnail csv database file with a specified number of R18.com pages.

     -OpenThumbs [<SwitchParameter>]
         The openthumbs parameter will open your r18-thumbs.csv file for you to view and edit.